brunofauth/MissingFertilizer/README.md

 ### Permissions
-This plugin has separate "harvest" and "replant" permissions for each type of crop
+This plugin has separate "harvest" and "replant" permissions for each type of crop.
+They are all false by default BTW, using a permissions managing plugin, such as LuckPerms, is highly advised.

 ### Configuration